-The first day after your operation you will either be advised by your consultant to stay in bed and rest or you may be able to sit out in your chair with your legs elevated - this will depend on your condition.
+The first day after your operation you will either be advised by your consultant to stay in bed and rest or you may be able to sit out in your chair with your legs elevated, this will depend on how you are feeling.

 Over the next few days you will be encouraged to walk.
-If required a physiotherapist will assess your mobility, provide you with exercises and possibly offer you a walking aid if.
+If required, you will be visited by the physiotherapist who will assess your mobility, provide you with some exercises to do and possibly offer you a walking aid if necessary.
 Once you are mobile your catheter will be removed.

 Depending on your condition you will be in hospital for approximately 5-7 days depending on your condition.
-If you feel you require help at home please ask the nursing staff.
+If you need help at home please inform the nursing staff.